EOEPCA/convert/README.md

 > NOTE<br>
 > Since the application package is executed outside the context of the ADES stage-in functionality, the `--stac` must be provided as 'pre-staged-in' STAC catalog directory.<br>
 > For this purpose, a simple STAC catalogue has been created in the [`stac/`](stac/) directory of this repository.

+The script [`run-locally-stac.sh`](run-locally-stac.sh) is provided as a helper to perform the above CWL workflow execution.<br>_For convenience, the script emdeds a python virtual environent that includes the `cwltool`._

 ## ADES Execution